Overview

 Where Is The Real Poltergeist House Located?

-The house from the Poltergeist films is a real house located at 4267 Roxbury Street, Simi Valley, CA. Here is the spookiest part: the new owners have transformed the home into a vacation rental on Airbnb.
+The house from the Poltergeist films is a real house located at 4267 Roxbury Street, Simi Valley, CA. Here is the spookiest part: the new owner has transformed the Poltergeist home into a vacation rental on Airbnb.
 That’s right, you can actually stay in Carol Anne’s home, but I hear there may be a problem with the TV.